|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed January 20, 1942

-On December 7, 1941, this same aircrew flew as the wingman for Commander Lt.
+On December 7, 1941 took off from Kaga piloted by PO1c Michinari Sugihara with PO1c Katsuo Yamamoto and PO2c Yoshikazu Tanaka flying as wingman for B5N1 Kate with Commander Lt.
 Cdr.
-Takashi Hashiguchi (C. O. Kaga Air Group) during the Japanese attack on Pearl Harbor and Oahu.
+Takashi Hashiguchi (C. O. Kaga Air Group) for the Japanese attack on Pearl Harbor and Oahu.

-On January 20, 1942 took off from Kaga piloted by PO1c Michinari Sugihara armed with bombs for a horizontal bombing attack against Rabaul.
+On January 20, 1942 took off from Kaga piloted by PO1c Michinari Sugihara with PO1c Katsuo Yamamoto and PO2c Yoshikazu Tanaka armed with bombs for a horizontal bombing attack against Rabaul.
 Inbound to the target, this aircraft was damaged by Australian Army anti-aircraft fire from Frisbee Ridge and crashed into the north side of Mount Kombiu (Mother).
 This was the first Japanese aircraft shot down over Rabaul.

 After the crash, Australian newspaper "Smith's Weekly" reported about the wreck:

 "It was a bomber-fighter type, single engined.
 There were three dead Japs in it - stocky little fellows aged 24 or 25.
 Bombs were lying some little distance from the crashed plane."